 Insiders have also reported that the online resources are “really quite excellent’” with “lots of past papers and Oxford handbooks”.
 City also has its own legal learning resource – Lawbore – which is apparently very good.
 Although the GDL is taught at the main City campus in North London, all law students have access to the specialist law library at the Gray’s Inn campus.

 City’s graduates appreciate being part of a larger ‘full-service’ university, which, aside from the bigger libraries means there’s also a canteen.
 Known for “lots of comfort food.
 Pizza, pasta etc” some were downright disappointed, with reports of an unforgivable miso soup that the canteen “somehow managed to make taste greasy” and reportedly gave one of our insiders a wobbly stomach.
 Others feel the campus options are “average” but not to worry since Angel and Farringdon are only a stone’s throw away.

 Perhaps there’ll be an upgraded menu in City’s new £30 million law school to be built in North London.
 The impressive plans include a seven-storey glass tower, plus a four-storey brick building to adjoin it.
-The makeover is set to begin this summer and is due to be completed by May 2019.
+The makeover is due to be completed by May 2019.